Ex-Dewey partners agree to pay at least $50 million in settlement

 (Reuters) - Former partners of the defunct law firm Dewey & LeBoeuf agreed on Thursday to pay at least $50 million toward a settlement agreement, the minimum amount the firm’s advisers had been seeking in order to submit the proposal to bankruptcy court.

-The settlement, if approved, could mark the first major recovery for Dewey’s creditors, who are owed at least $315 million, according to court filings.
+The settlement, if approved, could mark the first major recovery for Dewey’s creditors, who are owed an estimated $315 million, according to court filings.

 Under the final settlement offer, former Dewey partners had to contribute a minimum of $50 million by 5 p.m., August 16, a condition that was met by 2:45 p.m.
 Thursday, according to an e-mail sent to former Dewey partners and obtained by Reuters.
 The e-mail did not specify how much money had been raised collectively.

-The parties to the bankruptcy have been tangling for several months over the terms of the settlement.
-The estate, under the guidance of restructuring officer Joff Mitchell, has been trying to compel former partners to return a portion of their compensation to pay back creditors such as banks and bondholders.
-Former partners, however, have argued that the estate’s conditions were unfair.

-Some of Dewey’s lower-earning partners, for example, said they were being asked to return too much, while higher earners and members of management were not required to return enough.

-The deal, however, might not bring to an end to negotiations.
+The deal, however, might not bring to an end several months of heated negotiations between Dewey’s estate, former Dewey partners and lenders.
 A committee representing former Dewey partners on Thursday asked a federal bankruptcy judge to appoint an independent examiner to investigate the settlement before it gets court approval.

 “Without such an investigation having been undertaken, there is no way that the Debtor - nor anyone else, including the Court - can formulate an informed view as to whether the PCP (settlement) is within the realm of reasonableness,” said David Friedman, a lawyer representing the former partners committee, in court records.